Facts and figures

 - The first British university to set social responsibility as a core goal

-- UK’s top institution (and 8th globally) for social and environmental impact (Times Higher Education), aligning with the UN Sustainable Development Goals
+- World’s top institution for social and environmental impact (Times Higher Education), aligning with the UN Sustainable Development Goals

 - Access to education: 6,276 students received more than £12.3 million of funding via the Manchester Bursary